-Brown patch (BP) affects all turfgrass, especially tall fescue, and perennial rye.
-It is a common summertime disease of cool-season turfgrasses in Maryland.
+Brown patch is a common summertime disease of cool-season turfgrasses in Maryland.
+It affects all turfgrasses, especially tall fescue and perennial rye.
 The disease is caused by several fungal species of Rhizoctonia.
 Rainy summers are worse, but even drier summers have brown patch disease pressure from moisture that develops from evening dews.
 Although tall fescue is the recommended turf variety for Maryland lawns most cultivars are still very susceptible to this problem disease.

 Conditions that contribute to disease pressure

-- Prevalent June-September, when daytime temperatures are 85º or above, nighttime temperatures are above 68º, and relative humidity is high.
+- Prevalent June-September, when daytime temperatures are 85º or above, nighttime temperatures are above 65º, and relative humidity is high.

 - Applications of water-soluble nitrogen fertilizer, especially urea, nitrate, or ammonium in late spring-summer increase the chances of a lawn becoming infected with the disease.

 - Circular yellow-brown patches of thinned turf.
 On individual blades, elongated lesions bordered above and below by tan or chocolate-brown bands.

 - Distinct patches of BP are not always evident in home lawns, but diseased grass blades are scattered throughout the lawn causing thinning and browning of turf. (photo below)

 - Follow the University of Maryland Extension Lawn Fertilizer Schedule (chart).